mdazharsohail452-oss/X-O-game-repo/README.md

 A simple, interactive X-O (Tic Tac Toe) game built using HTML, CSS, and JavaScript.
 The game allows two players to take turns marking spaces in a 3×3 grid, with the goal of placing three marks in a row, column, or diagonal.

 Features
-Responsive and clean UI using HTML5 and CSS3.
+Responsive and clean UI using HTML and CSS.

 Two-player mode (Player X and Player O).